-In accordance with the direction set forth through the Community Arts Plan, The city's Community Development Department under the leadership of Marc LaFerrier has installed artistic designs on two Broward County Signal Boxes in Dania Beach.
-The Boxes are located on East Dania Beach Boulevard and the corner of Stirling Road and Federal Highway.
-Positive reactions from community members to these first two boxes definitely show that this vibrant form of public art enlivens and beautifies.
+In accordance with the direction set forth through the Community Arts Plan, the city implemented a Signal Box Art initiative to help build an inviting environment and a sense of place in Dania Beach through the beautification of signal boxes throughout the city.
 Signal box art is becoming popular in many cities around the world as a relatively inexpensive way to create public art to reflect the unique character of a community.
-As a result of this test initiative the Community Development